Team5406/Celt-X-2023/README.md

 - CANcoders for absolute positioning for swerve modules
 - NavX as gyro
 - SRX Mag Encoders for absolute positioning on the arm
-- Uses an OrangePi 5 for our Object detection
+- Uses an OrangePi 5 for our object detection

 ## Contributors
 Cris B., Christian F., Cordelia K., Chai M., Chris P., Lariza S., Kayla S.